jensmdriller/google-k8s-workshop/modules/02-containers.md

     `google-k8s-workshop` repository should be cloned in the previous exercise.

-1. Build the Docker image
+1. Set the `IMAGE` variable and build the Docker image

     ```
     export IMAGE=gcr.io/$PROJECT_ID/sample-k8s-app:1.0.0